, , ,

 Château Castera, a Cru Bourgeois Supérieur at 14% ABV, is a blend of 65% Merlot, 25% Cabernet Sauvignon, 5% Cabernet Franc, and 5% Petit Verdot.
 This wine impresses with its aromatic profile, offering inviting notes of cherry and plum.
 The tannins are well-integrated, enhancing the wine’s structure without overpowering the taste.
 Château Castera also has excellent length on the palate, leaving a lasting impression.
 Currently seeking distribution, it is expected to sell at around £19.

 Château Pierre de Montignac, a 13.5% ABV Cru Bourgeois Supérieur, is a blend of 50% Merlot, 45% Cabernet Sauvignon and 5% Petit Verdot.
 It offers a compelling aroma and a deeply fruit-forward character, reminiscent of Primitivo or Zinfandel, with a rich, concentrated profile.
 Full-bodied and boasting soft to medium tannins, it delivers a bold yet approachable experience.
 Excellent.
 This wine stood out as one of my favourites from the tasting.
-Currently seeking distribution with an with an anticipated range of £12 to £18.
+Currently seeking distribution with an anticipated range of £12 to £18.

 Château Lestage, a Cru Bourgeois Exceptionnel with an ABV of 14.5%, is a blend of 65% Merlot, 31% Cabernet Sauvignon, 3% Cabernet Franc and 1% Petit Verdot.
 This wine stood out being unlike anything else in the room, with an intriguing oaky aroma and a smoky flavour profile.
 The medium tannins provide structure without overpowering its character.
 Excellent.
 Interestingly, if I had tasted it blind, I might have mistaken it for a Carmenere due to its distinct smoky notes.
 Currently seeking distribution, Château Lestage is expected to sell between £15 and £20.